davygoat/simh-os32/README.md

 - SORT/MERGE-II, in SYS:/15, if you know how to use it without COBOL.
 - DMS/32, a CODASYL-type database management system, in SYS:/16.
 Again, this probably depends on having COBOL.
 - IUG-523 Software Tools is on a separate disk labelled STUG.
-- IUG-165 MicroEMACS in SYS:/165 if you want to try and get it working.
+- IUG-165 MicroEMACS in SYS:/165 in case you want to try and get it working.
 - MEDIT, another full screen editor, in SYS:/17.
 - VCF (Virtual Console Facility)
-- Reliance/ECM (Environment Control Manager, a transaction processor)
+- Reliance/ECM (Environment Control Manager, a transaction handler)

 As already hinted at, COBOL and RPG are not installed because there are no available tapes or documentation.
 But I doubt many people would miss RPG anyway.